As a common household product, borax has gained attention as a potential rat control solution.

 Mice are attracted to peanut butter and will consume the borax along with it.

-Borax acts as a poison, causing internal damage to the rat and leading to death.
+Borax acts as a rat poison, causing internal damage to them and leading to death.

 What Does Borax Do to Rats?